acorn-technology/react-and-rn-intro/tutorial/reactnative/rn-presentation.md

 <!-- slide align="left" -->

-In Atom, open the newly created "tutorial_1" folder.
+In Atom (or your IDE), open the newly created "tutorial_1" folder.

 Copy and paste this code over your App.js code for a basic example of how to use a native ListView component on both Android and iOS.